 - Ethics and ethical practices within the nursing field

-Once you have successfully earned an associates degree or bachelors degree in nursing, you will then be eligible to take the National Council Licensure Examination-Registered Nurse (NCLEX-RN).
-Passing the NCLEX-RN is a requirement that must be met before you can apply for a nursing license in your state of study (Arizona or Nevada).
+Once you have successfully earned an associate’s degree or bachelor’s degree in nursing, you will then be eligible to take the National Council Licensure Examination-Registered Nurse (NCLEX-RN).
+Passing the NCLEX-RN is a requirement that must be met before you can apply for a nursing license in a specific state (such as Arizona or Nevada).

-Applying for a nursing license is done through the State Board of Nursing (AZBN or NVBN).
+Applying for a nursing license is done through the State Board of Nursing (e.g. AZBN, NVBN).
 Applicants must: